Why is the Trust having this board election?

 How many candidates can a voter select?

 Voters may cast votes for as many candidates as there are seats open.
-In 2017, there are four open seats.
+In 2018, there are three open seats.

 What happens if a voter casts a duplicate ballot?

 Only the first ballot submitted will be counted.

 If there are three seats open, can a voter give all three votes to a single candidate?